There aren’t any cicadas where I live. Can I still participate?

 I am not very good at bird identification.
 Can I still participate?

 You don’t have to be an expert birder to participate!
-If you’re not very confident in your bird ID skills, we recommend you only collect data on a handful of common and easy to identify birds like robins, cardinals, blue jays, and starlings.
+If you’re not very confident in your bird ID skills, we recommend you focus on the common birds you know.
 Pick a few, and familiarize yourself with their call and appearance using this handy guide or other guides like All About Birds.
-If you’re not absolutely certain of the identity of the bird you are observing, find a different bird.
+If you’re not absolutely certain of the identity of the bird you are observing, that’s still OK!
+In the data entry, you can indicate your level of certainty in your identification.

 The bird I was observing flew away with a cicada (or other food item), but I didn’t see the bird eat it.
 Should I record it?

 If a bird flies away with a cicada, it is likely going to eat it somewhere else or feed it to its nestlings.
-Definitely do record it in the appropriate column.
+Definitely do record your observation.

 Can I watch birds at their nest or nest box?

 Please do, but only if you can distinguish the male and female birds at the nest to make sure you are watching a single bird.
-For most observations, it’s important to keep your eyes (or binocs) on the same bird for as long as possible, and to stop the observation if you can no longer see it.
-That way we know that all the data is from a single individual.
-However, if you are watching a nest box, you can be sure that the bird you see going in and out is the same individual.
-It’s fine to continue an observation if a bird leaves your field of view and then returns.
-Record each time you see it bring a cicada into the nest in the column/question “# of cicadas eaten”, and record each time they bring non-cicada food into the nest under the column/question “# of non-cicadas eaten”.
-Just be sure not to disturb the birds.
+Try to keep your eyes (or binocs) on the same bird for as long as possible, and to stop the observation if you can no longer see it.
+That way we know that your data represents a single individual, entered no more than once.
+Also be sure not to disturb the birds.

 What if I can’t tell if the bird is eating a cicada or non-cicada item?

-Only record data if you are close enough to distinguish cicadas from non-cicada foods.
-If you aren’t sure, don’t record the data point.
+Only record data if you are close enough to positively identify periodical cicadas from non-cicada foods.
+If you aren’t sure its a cicada, don’t record the data point.

 What if the birds are eating annual cicadas?
 How do I tell the difference between periodical and annual cicadas?

-Lucky for us, annual cicadas don’t come out until long after all of the periodical cicadas will be dead.
-If you see a cicada in a bird’s beak before the second week of July, you can be sure that it is a periodical cicada.
+Luckily for us, annual cicadas don’t come out until long after all of the periodical cicadas will be dead.
+If you see a cicada in a bird’s beak before early July, you can be sure that it is a periodical cicada.

 How many observations do I have to do?